 Who Is Brian Hooker?

 Brian Hooker was arrested on April 8—just four days after his wife Lynette Hooker, 55, vanished.
-According to Bahamian police, Brian was taken into custody, where he is being questioned as a suspect.
+According to Bahamian police, Brian was taken into custody and was questioned as a suspect.
 The 59-year-old told authorities that his wife fell from their 8-foot dinghy as they were en route back to their yacht at night.

 Lynette was reportedly pulled away by a strong current.
 Brian claimed he saw her swimming to shore, but ultimately lost sight of her.
 Since she had the dinghy’s engine safety lanyard on her, the boat lost power.
 Brian said he had to paddle to shore, and the dinghy eventually beached in Marsh Harbor.